-6.5 Rules Related to the Substance of Non-Local Affiliates
+6.6 Rules Related to the Substance of Non-local Affiliates

-There are no applicable rules relating to the substance of non-local affiliates.
+There are no applicable Irish rules relating to the substance of non-local affiliates.

-6.6 Taxation on Gain on the Sale of Shares in Non-Local Affiliates
+6.7 Taxation on Gain on the Sale of Shares in Non-local Affiliates

-Irish companies are subject to capital gains tax on the sale of shares in directly held non-local affiliates under the normal capital gains tax rules at a rate of 33%, unless the substantial shareholder's exemption or group reliefs apply (as described in detail at 2.7 Capital Gains Taxation, above).
+Irish companies are subject to capital gains tax on the sale of shares in directly held non-local affiliates under the normal capital gains tax rules at a rate of 33%, unless the substantial shareholder's exemption or group reliefs apply (as described in detail under 2.7 Capital Gains Taxation).

-7. Anti-Avoidance
+7. Anti-avoidance

-7.1 Overarching Anti-Avoidance Provisions
+7.1 Overarching Anti-avoidance Provisions

-Ireland does have general anti-avoidance rules, recently amended, which are intended to negate the effects of transactions with little or no commercial reality, but which are primarily intended to avoid or reduce a tax charge or artificially to create a tax deduction or tax refund.
+Ireland does have general anti-avoidance rules, recently amended, which are intended to negate the effects of transactions that have little or no commercial reality but are primarily intended to avoid or reduce a tax charge, or to artificially create a tax deduction or tax refund.
 The anti-avoidance rules mean that Irish Revenue may at any time deny or withdraw a tax advantage created through the use of a tax avoidance transaction by making or amending an assessment of that person.

-In determining whether a transaction is a tax-avoidance transaction, regard should be had to the form and substance of the transaction, the substance of any other transactions directly or indirectly related to the transaction and the final outcome of the transaction and any related transactions.
+In determining whether a transaction is a tax-avoidance transaction, regard should be had to the form and substance of the transaction, the substance of any other transactions directly or indirectly related to the transaction, and the final outcome of the transaction and any related transactions.

-Where a person enters into a tax-avoidance transaction, ie, one which gives rise to a tax advantage contrary to general or specific anti-avoidance provisions, that person shall be liable to pay a 30% surcharge of the amount of the tax advantage.
+Where a person enters into a tax-avoidance transaction - ie, one which gives rise to a tax advantage contrary to general or specific anti-avoidance provisions - that person shall be liable to pay a 30% surcharge of the amount of the tax advantage.
 However, no surcharge is payable by a person who has made a valid protective notification.
-In addition, a taxpayer can also avail themselves of a reduced surcharge amount if a 'qualifying avoidance disclosure' is made to Irish Revenue.

-Article 6 of the EU ATAD also introduces a broad general anti-avoidance provision.
-However, the existing Irish general anti-avoidance provisions are regarded as being broader than that contained in Article 6, and accordingly it is considered that no further amendment is envisaged at this time.
+A taxpayer can also avail themselves of a reduced surcharge amount if a "qualifying avoidance disclosure" is made to Irish Revenue.
+Article 6 of the EU ATAD also introduces a broad general antiavoidance provision.
+However, the existing Irish general antiavoidance provisions are regarded as being broader than those contained in Article 6, so no further amendment is envisaged at this time.